Subscribe to updates

 Charlton and Albany House Development

-The cabinet noted that an Outline Business Case recommending the delivery option for this project would be subject to cabinet approval following approval of the 2026 Housing Revenue Account (HRA) Business Plan.
-The HRA is a ring-fenced account that local authorities use to account for income and expenditure on council housing.
+4 The report noted that an Outline Business Case, recommending the final delivery option, will be subject to Cabinet approval following the approval of the 2026 Housing Revenue Account (HRA) Business Plan.
+During the discussion, Councillor Bruce suggested naming the development Steve Curran House

 -